Damzwan/sketchmate/docs/DRAW_ENGINE.md

 3. **Text + fonts in a worker are unsolved.** A worker has no `@font-face`, so text would bake blank there.
 Any worker offload needs either FontFace loading in the worker or a client-side refusal of text tiles (main-thread fallback).
-4. **Overview is a single fixed-resolution bitmap.** On a very large board the 2048² overview becomes coarse; there is no mip pyramid, so mid-zoom fallback quality is limited between the overview tier and the first baked tile tier.
+4. **Overview resolution is bounded.** A very large board can still exceed the overview pixel budget.
+The tile-backed zoom floor and progressive tile bakes keep that lower-resolution bitmap temporary.
 5. **Compositing is CPU `drawImage`.** Fine for a few dozen tiles, but there is no GPU batch path; a pathological viewport (many small fallback fragments from `findBestSource`) does many `drawImage` calls.